Navigating the Future of AI and Law

 Due Diligence and Litigation Analysis

 AI tools also streamline due diligence by quickly reviewing documents and identifying relevant information.
-In litigation, AI assists in analyzing precedent-setting cases, helping lawyers draft more accurate and informed legal documents.
+In litigation software, AI assists in analyzing precedent-setting cases, helping lawyers draft more accurate and informed legal documents.

 Chart 2: Key Applications of Generative AI in Legal Practice